SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Aliases: rankedstats

 - **%recentpings**
-    - Info: Gets you all pings in the last 30 Minutes of any matchmaking type without pinging the role yourself.
+    - Info: **Slash version available.** Gets you all pings in the last 30 Minutes of any matchmaking type without pinging the role yourself.
 Available dropdowns are: Singles, Doubles, Funnies, Ranked.

 - **%records**
     - Info: **Moderator only.** Gets you our ban records.